 1949-1970: The growth of local brigades

 The move towards organised local firefighting got a boost with the Bush Fires Act 1949 (No 31) which gave greater powers to councils in relation to bush fire prevention, control and suppression.
 The Bush Fire Committee established through this Act was to provide advice, coordinate the work of the volunteer firefighting groups as well as provide community education.
 A report issued by the Bush Fire Committee in 1950 listed 1,378 bush fire brigades with an average membership of 20 and total personnel of over 26,000.

-The bush fire brigades of NSW have gone on to become a powerful volunteer force who have dealt with the majority of significant disasters in NSW since World War Two.
-In 1952 a specialist radio subcommittee was set up to recommend appropriate radios for use in firefighting and to allocate frequencies.
+The bush fire brigades of NSW have gone on to become a powerful volunteer force who have dealt with the majority of significant disasters in NSW since World War II.
+In 1953 a specialist radio subcommittee was set up to recommend appropriate radios for use in firefighting, to allocate frequencies and train firefighters.

-The first residential school for volunteer firefighters was also established in Heathcote Scout Hall in 1959 at an estimated cost of £250.
+The first Bush Fire Committee residential school for volunteer firefighters was established in Heathcote Scout Camp in 1959 at an estimated cost of £250.
 The training lasted for one week and was conducted annually thereafter.
 The training was aimed at developing personal judgement rather than laying down rules of procedure.
 In September 1952 the first Bush Fire Bulletin was published with a circulation of 200 and in 1961 the first bush fire brigades shoulder patch depicting the burning tree surmounted by a crown was introduced.
 Also in 1961 triple 0 as a national single number was introduced by Telecom for access to emergency services in major population areas, however, it was not until the mid-1980s that it was extended throughout the Australian network.